daniquevdwijk/IWO/README.md

 Where `[normaltweets].txt` is the name of the file with the extracted tweets from karora and `[newtweets].txt` is the output file.
 The user can decide the names of the file as long as the input file is an existing file in the repository. <br />
 To remove whitelines in the file, the user can use delwhite.py.
 This program deletes whitelines in the given textfile.
 The command is: <br />
 `python3 delwhite.py [withwhite].txt > [withoutwhite].txt` <br />
 Where `[withwhite].txt` is the file with whitelines. `[withoutwhite].txt` is the output file.
-The user can decide the names of the files as long as the input file is an existing file in the repository.
+The user can decide the names of the files as long as the input file is an existing file in the repository. <br />

+### Counting the length
+To count the lines (=tweets) of the files you can use the last two commands in commands.sh.
+The two commands are almost the same, but the first command is to count the lines of all the text files in that directory.
+The second command is the command to count the lines of a specific document.

 ## Info
 Date: 30-03-2021 <br />